-Best time to visit
+Weather and climate in Uganda – Best time to visit

-Uganda has a tropical climate with temperatures ranging from (21-25C / 70-75F), apart from the mountainous areas which are much cooler: like mountain Elgon, the Rwenzori region and South Western areas.
+Uganda has a tropical climate with temperatures ranging from (21-25C / 70-75F), apart from the mountainous areas which are much cooler, such as Mt.
+Elgon, the Rwenzori region and South Western areas.

 The best time for trekking is during the dry seasons between January to February and June to September.
 Wildlife viewing is also best at the end of the dry seasons when most game are concentrated around water sources.

-light weight clothes during day and a warm cover up during evenings is advised.
+Light weight clothes during day and a warm cover up during evenings is advised.
 Carry a pair of good walking shoes or boots for forest trekking.
 Also carry a long sleeved top to protect you from mosquito bites.